RobCoIndustries/pipboylib/README.md

 npm install pipboylib
 ```

-In addition, you'll need Fallout 4 on PC, PS4, or XBONE.

-## Usage

 In order for the utilities provided here to work, you'll need a running Fallout 4 game with the pip-boy app enabled.
 In order to do the full relay, you'll also want the mobile app running.

-For more programmatic usage of this library, use something like you see in `cli.js`.

 ## TODO